ALLAMAKEE-CLAYTON ELECTRIC COOPERATIVE OFFERS LINKS TO RESOURCES TO HELP BUSINESS OWNERS

 There may be funding available for renewable energy or energy efficiency projects through USDA Rural Development.

 There is also an opportunity for dairy producers to purchase more energy-efficient equipment through the NRCS Environmental Quality Incentives Program (EQIP).
 For more information contact your local NRCS office or talk with Ryan Wagner at (888)788-1551.
-Along with directing you to the appropriate USDA representatives, John can assist you by completing the required energy efficiency audit on your proposed project.
+Along with directing you to the appropriate USDA representatives, Ryan can assist you by completing the required energy efficiency audit on your proposed project.

 Learn more about Rural Development programs by visiting the agency's website here.